 - Granting the request would create an undue financial or administrative burden for UTA.

 Beyond-the-curb service is available as a reasonable modification for customers who, without such assistance, are unable to access paratransit service.
+Beyond-the-curb service means assistance from the vehicle to the first exterior door at the rider’s pick up and/or drop off location.
 Please be aware, this type of service may not always be feasible or safe to provide.
 As a result, requests should be made ahead of time to allow UTA to assess any safety risks that would prevent its drivers from providing beyond-the-curb service.
 However, same day requests may be granted by the driver on a case-by-case basis.

 For beyond-the-curb service, riders must be ready to ride during the 30-minute ready to ride time, board the bus within 5 minutes of the bus arrival, and meet the following conditions: